 Mary Lou Clements-Mann Memorial Lecture in Vaccine Sciences

-The Mary Lou Clements-Mann Memorial Lecture in Vaccine Sciences was initiated at the Second Annual Conference on Vaccine Research in 1999 to honor and remember a prolific, compassionate, and courageous vaccinologist.
-Dr. Clements-Mann was a professor in the John Hopkins University School of Hygiene and Public Health, where she worked since 1985, founding and directing its Center for Immunization Research.
+The Mary Lou Clements-Mann Memorial Lecture in Vaccine Sciences was initiated at the 2nd Annual Conference on Vaccine Research in 1999 to honor and remember a prolific, compassionate, and courageous vaccinologist.
+Dr. Clements-Mann was a professor at the John Hopkins University School of Hygiene and Public Health, where she worked since 1985, founding and directing its Center for Immunization Research.
 Her career in vaccine science began in 1979, when she joined the Center for Vaccine Development at the University of Maryland School of Medicine as assistant professor of medicine.

 Dr. Clements-Mann was internationally recognized for her clinical research and leadership on viral vaccines of public health importance.
 Her MEDLINE bibliography includes more than 100 papers indexed to vaccination for influenza (37), HIV (31), cholera (6), hepatitis B (5), respiratory syncytial virus (4), parainfluenza (4), Rocky Mountain spotted fever (4), rotavirus (3), E. coli (3), and typhoid (1).

 Raised on a Texas ranch, Mary Lou Clements entered Texas Tech University intending to become a veterinarian, but her interests soon changed to human disease, and upon graduation she attended the University of Texas Southwestern Medical School.
 After completing internship and residency at Temple University in Philadelphia, she obtained a diploma at the London School of Tropical Medicine and Hygiene in 1975.
 At that time, the frontlines of public health were in the global program to eradicate smallpox, and she went to India to work for the World Health Organization (WHO) for the final years of vaccination and surveillance.
-After returning in 1977, she moved to Baltimore to earn her MPH degree at Hopkins.
+After returning in 1977, she moved to Baltimore to earn her MPH degree at Johns Hopkins University.

 - Levine MM, Curran J. In Memoriam: HIV vaccines and prevention in a world without Mary Lou Clements-Mann and Jonathan Mann.
 J Hum Virol 1999;2:58-60.http://www.ncbi.nlm.nih.gov/pubmed/10200601